WIP

 Currently, I am working at the TU Dortmund University as a researcher in the Image Analysis group.
-I am heading to obtain my Doctor of Engineering in the field of machine learning (AI).
-If you want, you can contact me anytime via the contact form linked below or through social media.
+I am working towards my Doctor of Engineering in the field of machine learning (AI) and planetary science.
+Feel free to reach out anytime via the contact form or through social media!

 Python